LIVE AT APEX

 The Apex Co-op is an affordable housing community where people must be able to live and work well with others.
 We look for people who are harmonious, have strong communication skills, and have had positive experiences with group living and conflict resolution.
 We want those who are able to contribute to the co-op and who will participate.
-Managing the co-op requires a variety of practical skills/talents/aptitudes, so in addition to looking for generally cooperative people we seek to have a diversity of skill sets among our members.
+Managing the co-op requires a variety of practical skills, talents, and aptitudes so we seek to have a diversity of skill sets among our members.

 There are certain expectations of those people who choose to be members of the Apex Belltown Co-op, including the following:

 · Actively participate as a member of the Apex community.

 · Attend the General Membership Meeting on the 3rd Sunday of the month at 7 PM.